AhmedRezk59/HTML-parser/README.md

 ---
 ### Extension guide

-To extend to this project,you just add file type that you would convert your files to in `index.html` file.
+* To extend to this project,you just add file type that you would convert your files to in `index.html` file.
+* Add case of the file type to `ConverterFactory` that returns the converter controller.
-Then create a file inside `Backend\Converters` folder and implement `ConverterInterface` interface which will force you to have `convert` method.
+* Then create a file inside `Backend\Converters` folder and implement `ConverterInterface` interface which will force you to have `convert` method.
 Then add your converter logic.

 __note__ : There is no need to include any file,Autoloader will get the job done for you.